Recently, I acquired a 2014 Honda VFR800F. I saw it in red, thought “Buy me! buy me!” and suddenly I was handing over

 The VTEC valve actuation system works by only allowing two valves out of four valves in each cylinder to be opened by the camshafts.
 A controller opens up the other two valves at higher RPM.
 What the controller actually does is engage send power to a solenoid which actuates an oil spool valve (a sliding pin).
 The valve then sends oil pressure to the lifter actuators, and positions their spring-loaded engagement pins above the valve stems to initiate actuation of the remaining two valves.

 The goal of VTEC is to have the torque-forward benefits of a two-valve engine at low RPM, and high power at higher RPM.

 Unfortunately, VTEC was an unwelcome addition for many VFR lovers.
-The early models (2006-2007) had what many people called a quite abrupt VTEC valve actuation, which could be alarming when coming out of a corner — a bit like a turbocharger coming on after turbo lag.
-I’m pretty sure that you could call this “character” if you wanted, and with the passage of time it is becoming a historic curiosity, like the turbocharged CX500 Turbo.
+The early models (before 2007) had what many people called “abrupt” VTEC valve actuation, which could be alarming when coming out of a corner — a bit like a turbocharger coming on after turbo lag.
+I’m pretty sure that you could call this “character” if you wanted, and with the passage of time, it is becoming a historic curiosity, like the turbocharged CX500 Turbo.
 Never a great idea, but super cool to have in the garage these days.

 Another significant change for the 6th gen was the move to chain-driven cams.
 The goal of this move was to reduce weight and noise, but many VFR owners actually loved the whine of gear-driven cams, and didn’t want another thing to maintain periodically (though very infrequently).